 Contact a Fayette County auto accident attorney for a free consultation

 If you have suffered injury in a single car accident because another party acted in a negligent manner, you deserve to recover for your injury-related losses.
 Proving that someone else was at fault for a single car accident may be complicated and involve many complex legal issues, so you should always seek representation from an auto accident attorney who has experience with this type of case.
-Do not hesitate to contact the Law Offices of Shane Smith as soon as possible at (770) 487-8999 for help.
+Do not hesitate to contact Shane Smith Law as soon as possible at (770) 487-8999 for help.